 - Encouraging guests to maintain social distance, wash hands frequently, and use hand sanitizer stations installed throughout the building.

 - Limiting capacity in galleries and adjusting some exhibit components to allow visitors to access content on their own devices.
 We encourage visitors to bring mobile devices and download the Interactive Constitution app to access new content for a richer experience.

 Please note that some galleries and experiences may not be available during this phase.
 We will resume these experiences as soon as possible.

 We are monitoring changing scenarios closely, and we will communicate increased opportunities to experience the National Constitution Center as conditions allow.
 Thank you for your patience.

 Please check this page or follow us on social media @ConstitutionCtr for updates.

-Admission is FREE through Saturday, September 5, 2020, and reservations are required at this stage of reopening.
+Reservations are required at this stage of reopening.
 If you do not reserve in advance, you will be required to complete transaction online on your personal device before entry.

 Steps for a Safe Visit